pol2005/av-files-checker/README.md

-Check windows files against microsoft authenticode, NIST database and virus total
+Check windows files for viruses and malwares against microsoft authenticode, NIST database and virus total